Next James Bond Odds: Francis Now Favored to Be the Next Bond

 In their first move, Amazon MGM went against the grain to sign acclaimed Canadian director Denis Villeneuve, signalling a serious reimagining of the beloved franchise.
 Villeneuve was not a frontrunner for the position, and with him already involved in the Dune franchise, the move also let fans know that a new Bond wasn't going to be the director's main priority in the immediate future.

 With Dune: Part Three done filming, rumors from numerous publications, including USA Today, suggested that Jacob Elordi (Frankenstein) was the favorite for the role.
-While some sources reported that Elordi was offered the part, as of March 12, no such confirmation has been announced.
-In fact, Callum Turner (Fantastic Beasts franchise) has once again displaced Elordi as the favorite.
+While some sources reported that Elordi was offered the part, no such confirmation was ever announced.
+Now, it's Tom Francis (Jay Kelly), a relative unknown, who is favored for the role after it was reported by Variety that he auditioned for it in mid-May.
+Callum Turner (Fantastic Beasts franchise) and Harris Dickinson (Babygirl) are tied as the second favorites.

 Next James Bond odds